gzachariadis/debian-debloat/README.md

 - Safe Defaults: The script focuses on non-critical packages—those that aren't essential for core system functionality—so your system won't break.
 - Easy to Use: A simple command-line script that requires minimal configuration to get started.

+#### Important Notes

+- Backup: Always backup important data before running any script that modifies your system.
+- Compatibility: While this script is designed to work on most Debian-based distributions, it is important to verify compatibility with your specific setup.
+- Dependencies: The script may require root privileges to remove system packages.
+Run the script with sudo if necessary.

+Use at your own risk!
+Do not run before you understood the code.

 ### Benefits

 - Reduced System Footprint: Removing unneeded packages can save valuable disk space.